ArkhamCookie/discord-nodeify/README.md

 # discord-nodeify

-A toolkit for sending notifcations in your Discord servers.
+A toolkit for sending notifications in your Discord servers.

 ## Usage